php-ru/symfony-docs-ru/console.rst

 Configuring the Command
 -----------------------

-First of all, you must configure the name of the command in the ``configure()`` method.
-Then you can optionally define a help message and the :doc:`input options and arguments </console/input>`::
+You can optionally define a description, help message and the :doc:`input options and arguments </console/input>`::

     // ...